BlockchainCommons/BCSwiftSSH/README.md

 ## Status - Alpha

-` $projectname`  is currently under active development and in the alpha testing phase.
+BCSwiftSSH  is currently under active development and in the alpha testing phase.
 It should not be used for production tasks until it has had further testing and auditing.
 See [Blockchain Commons' Development Phases](https://github.com/BlockchainCommons/Community/blob/master/release-path.md).

 ### Version History